gohugoio/hugo/content/templates/go-template-primer.md

 ```
 {{% /input %}}

+[`where` function]: /functions/where/
 [documented feature of Go text/template]: http://golang.org/pkg/text/template/#hdr-Variables
+[front matter]: /content-management/front-matter/
 [Go html/template]: http://golang.org/pkg/html/template/ "Godocs references for Golang's html templating"
 [gohtmltemplate]: http://golang.org/pkg/html/template/ "Godocs references for Golang's html templating"
-[Hugo template functions]: /functions/ "Link to section for Hugo's templating functions"
+[hugofunctions]: /functions/ "Link to section for Hugo's templating functions"
+[partial templates]: /templates/partials-templates/ "Link to the partial templates page inside of the templating section of the Hugo docs"
+[variablesparams]: /variables-and-params/ "Link to the list page for the Variables and Params section of the site."
 [You can read more about `index` in the Godocs]: http://golang.org/pkg/text/template/ "Godocs page for index function"
-[variablesparams]: /variables-and-params/ "Link to the list page for the Variables and Params section of the site."
-[`where` function]: /functions/where/